Table of Contents_

 Bowers & Wilkins has been making strides to nab a chunk of the mainstream audio market recently, particularly for those of us who don’t mind spending a bit more for a premium pair of headphones.
 The British audio manufacturer’s portfolio does a great job to stand out in the crowd, succeeding at unique designs that are classy and luxurious.
-It also helps that its acoustics are audiophile-grade and pricing isn’t generally that far out range for most people’s pocketbooks.
+It also helps that its acoustics are audiophile-grade and pricing isn’t generally that far out of range for most people’s pocketbooks, making it one of best over-ear headphone manufacturers.

 Price: $399 on Amazon